robmurray/simpleconsolerpg/README.md

 Simple Console RPG is my initial effort at a RPG style game.

 Time: a couple codng sessions
+status: complete

 In this first project I will be developing a simple single player turned based RPG game.
 The main objective of this exercise is to get my feet wet with tile based games,